ZNielsen/PodRacer/README.md

 - **Variable publishing rate** - Do you want to catch up on serial podcast?
 Set the rate to be > 1x and PodRacer will scale the shifted publish dates, letting you slowly (or quickly) catch up to real time.
 Podcasts coming at you too fast?
 Set the rate to be < 1x to make a bi-weekly show weekly, or a weekly show bi-weekly.
 - **Integrates new episodes** - Once you catch up, PodRacer can integrate the new episodes as they are published, seamlessly transferring you over to the "normal" listening experience.

-PodRacer is most useful if you like to listen to your podcasts as they are published.
+PodRacer is most useful if you prefer to listen to your podcasts as they are published (i.e. they are dropped into a feed, and you just lisen in order).
 It lets legacy content seamlessly fit into the stream of contemporary content.

 # WORK IN PROGRESS - still very buggy.
 It's functional but not polished yet